-If the tooth hurts more after you place the filling, there is probably an abscess.
+If the tooth hurts more after you place the filling, and you have carefully fixed the bite, there is probably an abscess.
 Take out the tooth.
 If you cannot take out the tooth immediately because of swelling, take out the filling to relieve the pressure, and take out the tooth after you treat the swelling (page 93).